gjlogo/gjlogo/README.md

 - 👋 Hi, I’m @gjlogo
 - 👀 I’m interested in DevOps,Robotics,Cloud
-- 🌱 I’m currently learning Python, Golang, and GCP
+- 🌱 I’m currently working with Python, Golang, and GCP

 <!---
 gjlogo/gjlogo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.